Setting Up Alert-Driven Trading

 The ATR filter is one of the most important settings.
 It prevents alerts when a move is already extended:

-2. Set ATR_alert_limit = 100 (or lower, e.g., 80 for more conservative filtering)
+2. Set "Allow alerts up to x % ATR" to 100 (or lower, e.g., 80 for more conservative filtering)

 This means alerts will only fire when the current move has not yet exceeded the Average True Range.
-If price has already moved 120% of ATR, the alert is suppressed - you would be chasing.
+If price has already moved 120% of ATR, the alert is suppressed, you would be chasing.

-This requires FX Dynamic to be enabled.
+This requires "Use FX Dynamic" to be enabled.

 Step 5: Configure Alert Channels